-HIST 230 Special Topic: Creating Kiwi Families: Historical and Legal Perspectives from 1830
+HIST 230 Special Topic: Creating Kiwi Families: Historical and Legal Perspectives

-0.15 EFTS OL, OC, DL 18 points Examination of the extraordinary transformation in New Zealand family forms from 1830 to today.
+0.15 FFTS OL, OC, DL 18 points Examination of the extraordinary transformation in New Zealand family forms from 1830 to today.
 How these changes occurred and the role of the law in shaping these transformations.